Hixie/isd/servers/src/systems-server/README.md

 For the `<disabled>` field, see below.

 The `<count>` is the number of people at this population center.
-The `<max>` is the maximum number of people that can be housed at this population center.
+The `<max>` is the maximum number of people that can be comfortably housed at this population center (On occasion, `<count>` may exceed it, especially if it is zero; this indicates overpopulation and is likely to have a negative impact on happiness.)
 The `<jobs>` is the number of people who are working at some `fcStaffing` feature.
 The `<happiness>` is their mean happiness; it might be a NaN, if the happiness cannot be determined.

+> TODO: overpopulation should affect happiness

 #### `fcMessageBoard` (0x0C)